 Through Community Services, a variety of non-credit short courses are offered each quarter.
-These courses are designed for individuals in the community who want to upgrade their skills in order to advance or re-enter the job market, train for a specific occupation, and enrich their leisure time.
+These courses are designed for individuals who want to upgrade their skills in order to advance or re-enter the job market, train for a specific occupation, and enrich their leisure time.